His bio may be found at the 32 NCSI site. Here is additional information:

 Hank Nuwer is best known for his four young adult and adult books on the topic of hazing in society including High School Hazing and The Hazing Reader.
 Hank Nuwer is a writer and social critic whose specialty is thetopic of hazing as an international human rights abuse issue and USA high school and campus safety issue.
 His first investigative story on hazing appeared in 1978 for Human Behavior Magazine, including his groundbreakinginterview on hazing as a form of Groupthink conducted with Groupthink theorist Irving Janis of Yale University.
 His latest book is Sons of the Dawn: A Basque Odyssey (Shalako Press), a novel that includes bullying and hazing in the American West as a major theme.

-Photo below: Hank nuwer and Casey, a black lab.
+Photo below: Hank nuwer and his buddy Casey, a black lab, now 11 years old.

 He attended graduate school in New Mexico (master’s) and took additional

-classes at the University of Nevada and Hamline University (currently) .
+classes at the University of Nevada, Hamline University and University of Bridgeport Shakespeare Institute.
 He also

-attended a workshop at the Poynter Institute as a fellow by winning a
+attended a workshop at the Poynter Institute as a Poynter fellow by winning a

 national teaching competition for professors of journalistic writing.

 Hank Nuwer has been named a Distinguished Alumnus of the State University